sMastrodimitris/sMastrodimitris/README.md

 - 👋 Hi, I’m @sMastrodimitris
+- 🏦 I am working for Piraeus Bank as an Environmental Physical Risk Analyst 🔥 🌊 🌪️
-- 🧑‍🏫 I'm studing at AUEB ...
+- 🧑‍🏫 I have graduated from AUEB ...
 Msc Data Science
 - 🎓 I have graduated from UniPi ...
 BSc IT
 - 👀 I’m interested in ...
 Data Science, Machine Learning and Quantitative Analysis
 <!--  - 🌱 I’m currently learning ...
 Python + Tableau --->